HKU Research and Innovation news and agenda | Online version

 Living Lab Applied Game Jam 2016

 The Living Lab Applied Game Jam 2016 was held from 16 to 19 February 2016 at the HKU’s Hilversum location.
 This year, all second-year HKU Games and Interaction students participated as part of their project work.
 In this project, students are expected to contribute to research in the field of applied game design by creating an interactive experience, application or a game.
 Also participating were HKU Music Technology students, South-Korean Pohang University of Science and Technology and Hoseo University students.
 The theme of the Living Lab Applied Game Jam 2016 centred on the coping mechanisms adopted by children at risk due to a parent dealing with mental illness.
 A total of more than 75 students took part in the game jam, making 14 teams and 14 playable games.
+Read the event's Facebook View the event's photo album

 Read more on Living Lab Applied Game Jams